quiin1/quiin1/README.md

 ### Hi there 👋, Welcome to my Git Profile ✨

-- 🌱 I’m learning Computer Science in University of Engineering and Technology, VNU Hanoi
+- 🌱 I’m Quynh, I'm learning Computer Science in University of Engineering and Technology, VNU Hanoi
 - 🔭 I’m currently working on C++
 - 📫 Reach me at: LinkedIn, Youtube Channel, Website